Bascinet: Bevors and gorgets

 The bascinet fitted with a camail was relatively heavy and most of the weight was supported directly by the head.
 Plate gorgets were introduced from c.
 1400–1410, which replaced the camail and moved the weight of the throat and neck defences from the head to the shoulders.
 At the same time a plate covering the cheeks and lower face was introduced also called the bavière (contemporary usage was not precise).
 This bavière was directly attached by rivets to the skull of the bascinet.
 The combined skull and bavière could rotate within the upper part of the gorget, which overlapped them.
 A degree of freedom of movement was retained, but was probably less than had been the case with the mail camail.

 Great bascinet

 In the view of Oakeshott the replacement of the camail by a plate gorget gave rise to the form of helmet known as the "great bascinet".
-However, many other scholars consider that the term should be reserved for bascinets where the skull, and baviere – if present, was fixed to the gorget, rendering the whole helmet immobile.
+Many other scholars consider that the term should be reserved for bascinets where the skull, and baviere – if present, was fixed to the gorget, rendering the whole helmet immobile.